dhis2/training-docs/content/android/tg_maps.md

 ![](images/geospatial/image8.png)

 * The First option will select the exact latitude and longitude of the device
-* The Second option will open the map where you can select the location of your choice and Save it.
+* The Second option will open the map where you can select the location of your choice and Save it

-STOP: Perform Exercise 2
+#### STOP - Perform Exercise 2

-## Demo Part 3
+## Part 3 - Mapping Relationships for a Program

 ### Relationships in Maps